rnlovaz/python_weather_api/README.md

 This project is a simple **weather API** that integrates with the [7Timer API](http://www.7timer.info/) to fetch forecast data.

 - Built with [FastAPI](https://fastapi.tiangolo.com/)
+- Makes use of [PostgreSQL](https://www.postgresql.org/) as relational database
 - Uses [SQLModel](https://sqlmodel.tiangolo.com/) as ORM
 - Handles database migrations with [Alembic](https://alembic.sqlalchemy.org/)